m1sheen/eslint-config-purify/README.md

 # eslint-config-purify [![NPM version][npm-image]][npm-url]

-A simple and modern way to make your code pure
+A simple and modern way to make your code clean

 ## Installation